JuliaSeismo/SeisBase.jl/src/CoreUtils/README.md

 # CoreUtils
 Core utility functions that do NOT depend on custom Types.
-Anything in SeisIO could depend on a function in CoreUtils, including custom Types.
+Anything in SeisBase could depend on a function in CoreUtils, including custom Types.

 ## Expected Code Coverage